Publications

 Sold out

-It is the editing of part of her livestory, written in 2000 on request of her children.
-It is based on her very precise kept diaries in the years Maastricht was under occupation of Germans and the liberation by the US Army followed on September 13 1944.
-Else was the mayors secretary in those years.
-The story shows that country boarders and family ties do not always coincide, as is evident from the story about her German grandmother, who was forced to move in with them after her home was destroyed during the bombing of Aachen (11 April 1944).
+It is a rendition of part of her life’s story, written at the request of her children in 2000.
+It is based on her precisely documented diaries during the wartime years of German occupation in Maastricht, and liberation by the US Army that followed in mid-September 1944.
+In those day, Else was the mayor’s secretary.
+The story shows that country borders and family ties do not always coincide, as is evident from the story about her German grandmother, who was forced to move in with them after her home was destroyed during the bombing of Aachen (11 April 1944).
 Else emigrated to the United States in 1947 and lived in Florida.
-The oral history project team Akkers van Margraten/Fields of Margraten came into contact with Else when they were looking for eyewitnesses to the construction of the American cemetery in Margraten.
+The oral history project team Akkers van Margraten [Fields of Margraten] came into contact with Else when they were looking for eyewitnesses of the construction of the American cemetery in Margraten.
 In 1944/1945, Else answered hundreds of letters from relatives of soldiers from the US during the period when the system of adoption of graves was set up.
 Her friendship with the first American liberator, whom she met on 13 September 1944, is good for a surprising ending to the book.
-Gerd Leers, then mayor of Maastricht, wrote the foreword.
+Gerd Leers, the mayor of Maastricht at that time, wrote the foreword.

 In November 1944, the burial of more than twenty thousand victims of the Second World War began on the Margraten Plateau.

-They were mainly Americans, but also Germans, Russians, Italians and many other nationalities.
-More than twenty hectares of agricultural land was transformed into a large military cemetery in a very short time.
-What the construction of the cemetery meant for the local residents, for the landowners, for people who saw the death transports passing by every day and for those who had to bury the remains of those thousands of mostly young men, you can read in this book.
+They were mainly Americans, but there were also Germans, Russians, Italians and many other nationalities.
+More than twenty hectares of agricultural farmland was transformed into a large military cemetery in a very short time.
+What the construction of the cemetery meant for local residents, for landowners, for people who saw the death transports passing by every day, and for those who had to bury the remains of those thousands of mostly young men, can be read in this book.

 Author: Mieke Kirkels and J.H.M.G.
 Purnot ISBN/EAN: 9789086801466

-Portrait of the Faculty of Architecture of Delft University of Technology, 1970-2008
+Portrait of the Faculty of Architecture of the Delft University of Technology, 1970-2008

 A tangible memory of a special building that no longer exists.

-Concept Wytze Patijn Oral history manager Mieke Kirkels
+Concept by architect Wytze Patijn and Oral history manager Mieke Kirkels

 Sold out